vidjil/vidjil/doc/server.md

 pip install ijson cffi
 ```

-## Vidjil server installation and initialization
+## Server installation and initialization

 Enter in the `server/` directory.